Welcome to Better Trades

-- Do you need real time information?
+- Do you need real-time information?

 - Do you want to have access to an adviser or wealth manager?

 - Do you want to be able to use your investments as collateral for a loan?
 IE do you want to be able to borrow money that you can withdraw and use for other purchases outside the broker.
-Some brokers offer very favorable loans that can be used to buy your next car or house using your stock as security.
+Some brokers offer very favourable loans that can be used to buy your next car or house using your stock as security.

 - How do you want to deposit and withdraw money?